Table of Contents

 Position the extruder head so that the extruder’s head screws are located above the holes after the screws have been removed.

-Verify that the assembly is properly fitted by aligning the Teflon tube orifice with the rest of the Nimble extruder head.
+Verify that the assembly is properly fitted by aligning the Teflon tube orifice with the rest of the FlexPrint extruder head.
 The figure also clearly shows a cross cut section of the tube confirming the correct orientation that we went over in the previous steps.

 Now re-install the pressure roller (the red piece we removed).
 Hold the tabs between your fingers and verify that the two perpendicular tabs on the opposite side of the red section are pointing downwards, not upwards.

-Feed the line through the hole of the Nimble extruder motor unit labeled FILAMENT as shown in the following figures.
+Feed the line through the hole of the FlexPrint extruder motor unit labeled FILAMENT as shown in the following figures.
 The motor does not have any components in the filament’s path and should go smoothly when feeding the filament.